tremor-rs/tremor-www/docs/language/scripts.md

 ## Execution

 Scripts are executed and evaluated for each event [Select]ed into its `in` port.
-They are interpreted statement by statement, at each execution step the [event], the script state and the local variable stack can be manipulated.
+They are interpreted statement by statement, at each execution step the [event], the script `state` and the local variable stack can be manipulated.

 During execution, the payload of the current event is available via the special `event` [path](./expressions.md#paths).
 As on each other level inside the Tremor runtime [events] can be arbitrarily structured values, closely resembling JSON, but with some extensions.
 See the section on Tremors [Type System](./index.md#type-system).

+### state

+The script state, accessed through the `state` keyword, is a shared, mutable, state that persists across events.
+It can be initialized with the `state` section in the script definition.

+Multiple script sections access the same state allowing to seperate configuration logic from data processing logic.

+`state` is persisted over multiple events but not over restarts of the pipeline or engine.

+The `state` section in the script definition is executed once when the script is created, it needs to be constant and serves as the inital value for the scripts `state`.

 ### Local variables